jekyll/jekyll-opal/README.md

 backwards-incompatible sites, we ship a `{{ site.opal.url }}` variable for your use in your sites.
 When output, it will look like this: `/js/opal.js`.

-If your site is in a subfolder, simply prepend a baseurl:
+If your site is served in a subfolder (i.e. `http://example.org/subfolder/`), simply prepend a baseurl:

 ```html
 <script src="{{ site.opal.url | prepend:"my_subfolder" }}"></script>